 - Kosher salt and freshly ground black pepper

-- 3 skin-on bone-in chicken breast halves
+- 3 chicken breast halves skin-on bone-in

 - 1 tablespoon vegetable oil